tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 BDQ Tests initially focus on values of a subset of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) composed as `bdqffdq:InformationElements` as inputs (along with optional `Parameters`) to the Tests.
 Tests have defined outputs expressed as `Responses` and specifications of what input values should produce what `Responses`.
 Each Test is independent, to support the mixing and matching of Tests to meet particular data quality needs and not impose a particular model of Test execution on implementation frameworks.
 Tests may execute in parallel, on data records in sequence, as queries on datasets and on unique values.
 Tests are paired in that all `Amendment` Tests are matched with a corresponding `Validation` Test that assesses some aspect of data quality.
 An `Amendment` Test may propose improvements to term values, but the BDQ standard recommends that all proposed improvements be evaluated before application.

-Some BDQ Tests also require reference to external data such as standard vocabularies of terms or names.
+Some BDQ Tests also require reference to external data such as standard vocabularies of terms or names (bdq:sourceAuthority), see [Parameterizing the Tests](#43-parameterizing-the-tests-normative).

 The emphasis in BDQ is on Tests that evaluate values from a `Single Record` (`bdqffdq:SingleRecord`).
 Test results may also be accumulated across multiple records (`bdqffdq:MultiRecord`).
 Tests that accumulate information about results across multiple records are necessary for formal application of Quality Assurance and Quality Control principles.

-### 2.1 What is meant by "Test"? (non-normative)
+### 2.1 The BDQ Definition of “Test” (non-normative)

+This section defines the capitalized term “Test” as used in the BDQ standard and how it is constructed within the Fitness-for-Use framework.
 We use the capitalized term "Test" to mean something specific in the BDQ Standard.
 A Test is any instance of a subclass of `bdqffdq:DataQualityNeed` (e.g., `bdqffdq:Validation`) composed with an instance of a subclass of `bdqffdq:Method` (e.g., `bdqffdq:ValidationMethod`) composed with an instance of `bdqffdq:Specification`.
 When run by a `bdqffdq:Implementation`, each BDQ Test can produce a `bdqffdq:DataQualityReport` consisting of `bdqffdq:Responses`.
-See the diagram in [What is a "Test"](#511-what-is-a-test-non-normative) below.
+See the diagram in [BDQ Tests: An Operational Perspective](#51-bdq-tests-an-operational-perspective-non-normative) below.

 The scope of each BDQ Test is largely provided by the properties of a `bdqffdq:Specification`.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the specification are included in the `Information Elements` (`bdqffdq:InformationElement`).
 The specification also includes references to external authorities (external to the test specification, and usually also external to the Darwin Core standard, Wieczorek et al. 2012) that are required to implement the Test, for example, references to an ISO standard or a GBIF maintained controlled vocabulary.
 Such authoritative references are listed under `sourceAuthority` (`bdq:sourceAuthority`) with a link to the authority and optionally, a link to a specific online resource required for the `Implementation` of the Test.